tarwn/lessthandot-hugo/blogs/content/posts/2014-07-24-merge-replication-for-auditing.md

 ---
 I recently had the pleasure of presenting for the <a href="http://adelaide.sqlpass.org/" title="Adelaide SQL Server User Group" target="_blank">Adelaide SQL Server User Group</a>.
 I truly enjoyed the presentation and the group attending.
 The best part of this presentation is, it was on Merge Replication and all the great things we can accomplish with it.

 While setting up demonstrations for that presentation, I began to think about how effective we can be with SQL Server features.
 While some features may be specifically written for tasks, they are not always feasible in our specific environments.
-I’d like to share one of those features and methods to effectively take advantage of what we can do with SQL Server, in this article.
+I'd like to share one of those features and methods to effectively take advantage of what we can do with SQL Server, in this article.

-If I had to come up with a percentage of clients that have asked me to implement a way of monitoring or reviewing when and how data was changed, I’d have to say that percentage is hovering in the 80% range.
-In today’s data age, it is simply a much needed aspect to evolving data; knowledge of data change and point of origins.
+If I had to come up with a percentage of clients that have asked me to implement a way of monitoring or reviewing when and how data was changed, I'd have to say that percentage is hovering in the 80% range.
+In today's data age, it is simply a much needed aspect to evolving data; knowledge of data change and point of origins.
 Change Data Capture (CDC) is a great feature and one that directly goes to answering this requirement.
-However, in some cases, CDC isn’t a viable solution.
+However, in some cases, CDC isn't a viable solution.
 This could be due to implementation requirements, instance impact of log readers and so on.
 In that case, we have to start thinking outside the box of native, wizard-based installations, and start looking to how we can utilize other features.

-For this case, Merge Replication may be a good option and one I’ve effectively implemented in the past simply for change tracking and reporting.
+For this case, Merge Replication may be a good option and one I've effectively implemented in the past simply for change tracking and reporting.
 Merge Replication with a specific publication configuration, can work much like CDC or Transactional Replication but remove the log reader and other internal tables that would require reporting on, directly in the same database.
 We can enhance the designs of Merge Replication Publishers to also make effective use of conflicts with customer coding in business logic handlers.
 We then have the ability to begin altering the way the subscribers of the data begin to receive data.

 For example, take a scenario where we have the following requirements.